dswasey9608/dswasey9608/pages/robotics_lab.md

 # Utah State University Robotics Lab (August 2022 - May 2023)
 In the last year of my graduate program I had the opportunity to work with Dr. Greg Droge in his robotics lab at Utah State.
-I did a Master's of Engineering program for my grad program, so I took more classes instead of focusing on research had I done a thesis.
-So when I worked for Dr. Droge I was mainly doing supportive coding work for a PhD student candidate regarding UAV path planning under uncertainty.
+I did a Master's of Engineering program for my grad program, so I took more classes instead of focusing on research if had I done a thesis.
+So when I was working for Dr. Droge I was mainly doing supportive coding work for a PhD student candidate regarding UAV path planning under uncertainty.
 I was able to learn a lot of cool things regarding ROS2 and real-time communication systems.